Woodsense: From Peru to You

 Sure, there’s still a calamity called rainforest destruction.
 It’s happening throughout the Amazon region of South America and elsewhere in the tropics.
 However, commercial logging takes responsibility for only a part of it.
 For the rest, slash-and-burn agricultural practices, mining, and road building catch the blame.
 The large-scale logging that does continue seeks trees long valued in the world timber trade—imbuya, mahogany, pernambuco, rosewood, snakewood, and a host of others.
 Just getting to them cuts a wide swath, let alone bringing them out.
 As a consequence, many unwanted trees go to waste.

 Thankfully, there’s a competing philosophy regarding harvesting trees that’s far less destructive, more economical, and more profitable to the locals.
 It’s called selective harvest and it focuses on lesser-known species such as the five Peruvian hardwoods presented here.
-(See the sidebar on the facing page to find out how it works.)
+(See "FROM THE RAINFOREST TO THE SAWMILL" below to find out how it works.)

 History in woodworking